 The Zero Trust architecture - uncompromised identity verification - has a broad role in cybersecurity.
 According to Gartner, organizations will increasingly shift to primarily adopting a Zero Trust model, as 60% of companies will perceive the model as fundamental security by 2025.

 However, the scope of Zero Trust architecture is a more extensive secure digital transformation goal in the context of the SSE framework.
-ZTNA technology for securely accessing internal applications hosted on the cloud or data center is one of the core requirements for the enablement of SSE.
-It denies access to specific data by default if identity verification for the assigned-only role is unsuccessful.
+ZTNA technology for securely accessing internal applications hosted on the cloud or data center is one of the core requirements for enabling the Security Service Edge.
+Its security policies deny access to specific data by default if identity verification for the assigned-only role is unsuccessful.

 Future projections seem promising to zero trust network access security as Gartner forecasts its growth of 31% in 2023 — up from less than 10% at the end of 2021.

-By 2025, ZTNA will be the preferred remote access technology of at least 70% of organizations instead of deploying VPN services.
+By 2025, Zero Trust Network Access will be the preferred remote access technology of at least 70% of organizations instead of deploying VPN services.

 Focus on cloud computing & services